 - Supportive.
 Everyone here is rooting for your success and willing to jump in anywhere to help you achieve it!

-- RFB is great at keeping employees connected through virtual events, including coffee with mentors, wine tastings, cooking classes and game nights.
+- RFB is great at keeping employees connected through virtual and in-person events, including coffee with mentors, wine tastings, cooking classes and game nights.

 - We have bi-weekly updates, where a fun question is asked and everyone gets to provide their answers.
 It’s a great, lighthearted way to learn more about our coworkers.
-We also have happy hours and bonding events virtually, like painting pumpkins at Halloween or our wine tasting and charcuterie boards.
-These are great ways for us to connect with each other even though we can’t be in person.
+We also have happy hours and bonding events, like painting pumpkins at Halloween or last year’s virtual wine tasting and charcuterie boards.

 - We stay engaged through the fun all-hands meetings where we share everything from good news, to challenging topics, to new initiatives, plus announcing recognitions, key client successes, and brainstorming conversations.

-- Each Associate is partnered with a mentor and additionally has smaller group discussions with their teams whether it be Corporate and Finance, Food and Beverage, Nutrition or Education and so forth.
+- Each Associate is partnered with a mentor and additionally has smaller group discussions with their teams whether it be Corporate and Finance, Food and Beverage, Nutrition or Education etc.

 What are the most important skills and qualities for an Associate?